pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 ## 2.1 Data sources

 Before starting the lab excersise please prepare 2 RDBMS data sources.
-Here we are to use the Postgres available databases deployed outside of CP4D cluster but which CP4D is able natively connect to.
+Here we are to use the Postgres available databases deployed outside of CP4D cluster but to which CP4D cluster is able natively connect to.

 I've used the DVD Rental Database described in section [Sample data assets](/Setup%20WKC%20demo%20environment/Data%20Assets/Sample_data_assets.md).
-The database has been deployed twice on different schemas to serve as the source and as a target for the pipelines lineage.
+The database has been deployed twice on different schemas to imitate separate source and target for the pipelines lineage.

 On the database which is a planned as a Target, 2 assets have to be created on top of pre-built content.
 Use any available method to connect to database and run the following SQL statements inside the target schema.